-Caffeine may slightly boost weight loss or prevent weight gain, but there's no sound evidence that increased caffeine consumption results in significant or permanent weight loss.
+Caffeine alone won't help you slim down.
+It may slightly boost weight-loss efforts or help prevent weight gain, but there's no solid evidence that caffeine consumption leads to noticeable weight loss.

-Caffeine is found in many beverages, including coffee, tea, energy drinks and colas; in products containing cocoa or chocolate; and in a variety of medications and dietary supplements, including supplements aimed at weight loss.
+Caffeine is found in many beverages, including coffee, tea, energy drinks and colas, and in products containing cocoa or chocolate.
+It's also found in medications and dietary supplements, including supplements aimed at weight loss.

 Although research about the connection between caffeine and weight isn't definitive, there are a few theories about how caffeine might affect weight, including:

 - Appetite suppression.
-Caffeine may reduce your desire to eat for a brief time, but there's not enough evidence to show that long-term consumption aids weight loss.
+Caffeine may reduce feelings of hunger and your desire to eat for a brief time.

 - Calorie burning.
-Caffeine may stimulate thermogenesis — one way your body generates heat and energy from digesting food.
-But this probably isn't enough to produce significant weight loss.
+Caffeine appears to increase energy use even when you're at rest.
+It stimulates thermogenesis — one way your body generates heat and energy from digesting food.

 The bottom line: Be cautious about using caffeine products to help with weight loss.
 When used in moderation (400 milligrams or less) by healthy adults, caffeine is generally safe.
 But too much caffeine might cause nervousness, insomnia, nausea, increased blood pressure and other problems.